belvip/hands-onjava/Binary Search Tree/README.md

 ### Step 5: Run the Application
 - Create a main application class to retrieve the `TraversalService` bean and perform the traversal.

+### Step 6: Define the Binary Search Tree (BST)
+- Create a `BinarySearchTree` class in the `service` package that includes methods for insertion and retrieves the root node.
 ---

 ## Explanation of Dependency Injection